Cyber Resilience

 CVE-2016-15058 is a high-severity Storing Passwords in a Recoverable Format (CWE-257) vulnerability.
 Its CVSS base score is 8.6 (High).

-The strongest mitigations our analysis identified are NIST 800-53 IA-5 (Authenticator Management) and SC-8 (Transmission Confidentiality and Integrity).
+The strongest mitigations our analysis identified map to IA-5 (Authenticator Management) and SC-8 (Transmission Confidentiality and Integrity) — see the control section below for these in your framework.

 CVE-2016-15058 is a credential exposure vulnerability (CWE-257) affecting Hirschmann HiLCOS Classic Platform switches, including Classic L2E, L2P, L3E, and L3P versions prior to 09.0.06, as well as Classic L2B prior to 05.3.07.
 The flaw occurs when the password synchronization feature with SNMPv1/v2 community strings is enabled, causing user passwords to be transmitted in plaintext.